biopragmatics/bioversions/docs/index.md

 is.
 Last updated on {{ site.data.versions.annotations.date }} (revision {{ site.data.versions.annotations.revision }})
 by {{ site.data.versions.annotations.author }}.

+This site also includes [Bioschemas](https://bioschemas.org/) annotations, which aims to improve the findability of life sciences resources such as datasets, software, and training materials.
+These annotations can either appear on the original site, or on a website (like this one) that indexes it or provides additional information.
+The further information here, for example, is the link to the BioRegistry.
+The JSON-LD annotation will make it easier for other tools to recognize the content of the table.
+This includes the [Google Dataset finder](https://datasetsearch.research.google.com/), besides Bioschemas itself.

 Legend: 📥 means the resource reports the date of each release, 📅 means the date of release was inferred based on the date when the latest version was retrieved, 💡 means the date was inferred by the version string.